alknemeyer/foot-design-project/README.md

 Afterwards, open [./controller/hopper_code.ino](./controller/hopper_code.ino) and click `upload`.
 If you get an error saying something like `fatal error: ODriveArduino.h: No such file or directory`, then you didn't install the ODrive arduino library properly

+### ODrive

+You have a choice now - you can keep the software + firmware versions that are being used at the time of writing (odrive python library + firmware version 0.4.12) or upgrade to a new version.
+My feeling is that it's better to use the latest version since that's what the docs reflect, what people on forums will most readily help with, and _possibly_ most bug-free

+Might need to run `odrivetool dfu` with `sudo`

 ## The robot

 ### Equipment used